biiiiiigmonster/laravel-clearable/README.md

     use HasClears;

     /**
-     * The clearable that will be dispatch on this name queue.
+     * The clearable that will be dispatch on this connection queue.
      *
-     * @var bool|string
+     * @var string|null
      */
-    protected $clearQueue = true;
+    protected $clearConnection = 'redis';
 }
 ```
-Once the `clearQueue` has been declared, the `posts`'s clear behavior will be executed using the queue, reducing the serial pressure.
+Once the `clearConnection` has been declared, the `posts`'s clear behavior will be executed using the queue connection.
 > Tips: You can also set it as a string `protected $clearQueue = 'queue-name';`, which will run in the named queue.

 ### Clearing At Runtime